 Sunrise on Vermilion Lakes

-A great Banff summer and winter excursion are Vermilion Lakes.
-Vermilion Lakes is one of my favorite places to go to Banff for both sunrise and sunset.
-Mount Rundle, arguably the most famous mountain in the whole park, towers over the lake, creating an epic backdrop any time of the year.
+Vermilion Lakes is one of my favorite places to go to in Banff for both sunrise and sunset.
+If you’re up for yet another early morning, make your way here with a coffee in hand.
+Mount Rundle, arguably the most famous mountain in the park, towers over the lake, creating an epic backdrop at any time of the year.

 Stand Up Paddleboard on Two Jack Lake

 Just a ten-minute drive away from Vermilion Lakes is Two Jack Lake.
-It’s another fantastic lake with Mount Rundle Views.
-Two Jack is one of the most photographed lakes in the Canadian Rockies due to its proximity to Banff.
+Two Jack is one of the most photographed lakes in the Canadian Rockies due to its proximity to Banff, and its stunning Mount Rundle Views.
+In the summer, it’s a popular spot to come with a stand-up paddleboard or kayak.
+Keep in mind there is nowhere to rent watercraft here, so you’ll have to come with your own or rent one in Canmore or Banff at Bow Valley SUP.

 Scenic Cruise Around Lake Minnewanka

 One of the top things to do in Banff National Park is enjoy Lake Minnewanka.
-Lake Minnewanka is a glacial lake that is close to Two Jack Lake.
-This lake is 21 km long and 142 meters deep.
+This glacial lake is right next door to Two Jack Lake.
+It is 21 km long and 142 meters deep, making it one of the largest lakes in the Rockies.

 Dinner and Drinks in Banff